pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

 There's no need for us to impl this ourselves.
-In fact we can't, because of this generic blanket impl that automatically impls `ToString` for any type which impls `Display`:
+In fact, we can't, because of this generic blanket impl that already automatically impls `ToString` for any type which impls `Display`:

 ```rust
 impl<T: Display + ?Sized> ToString for T;